andys/linux_container/README.md

 provides a convenient wrapper for starting Ubuntu Cloud image-based ephemeral containers.

-lxc-start-ephemeral uses AUFS overlay filesystem to clone an container using very little disk space, which then disappears when shut down.
+lxc-start-ephemeral uses "overlay filesystems" to start a cloned container that uses little disk space.
+This container disappears when shut down.

     $ gem install linux_container